muratkucuktepe/GIT-Cheatsheet/git_cheatsheet.md

 ```
 // git pull = git fetch + git merge
 git pull <remote> <remote-branch>   // Ex: git pull origin master
+git pull  // Shorter syntax.
+If remote is default to origin and remote branch will be default to your configured branch.
 ```

 ### TRACKING BRANCHES